 Mrs. Hahn resides on Long Island with her husband and dog, Lakey.
 She loves spending time outdoors running, hiking, gardening, and boating with her family.

 Clara Nabavian holds a MS in Early Childhood and Special Education from Hofstra University.
 Teaching is her second career and she is thrilled to have been in the classroom for the past four years.
 She is originally from Gibraltar but has also lived in England.
 She currently resides in Long Island with her husband and four children.
 In her free time, Mrs. Nabavian enjoys traveling, taking nature walks, reading, baking and spending time with her family.

 Mrs. Nabavian is a dedicated individual who takes her commitments very seriously.
 She is ecstatic to be joining the AEA team and is looking forward to be working with such an outstanding faculty.
-She is very excited for a fantastic year in third grade and a long career at AEA!
+She is very excited for a fantastic year and a long career at AEA!

 Rosanna Sferrazza is a first grade teacher at the Academy for Excellence through the Arts.
 She has been teaching for the Department of Education for 18 years.
 Ms. Sferrazza has been working at AEA since it opened in 2008.
 Ms. Sferrazza has a Bachelor of Arts in Elementary Education and Drama, Theater and Dance.
 She has a Master’s Degree in Special Education.
 Ms. Sferrazza is certified to be a school building administrator as well.
 As a member of the AEA family Ms. Sferrazza has been the Director of Sound for many school productions.
 Ms. Sferrazza has also had previous professional experience with theater lighting and production outside of her teaching profession.
 In her spare time Ms. Sferrazza enjoys spending time with her family, traveling, attending Broadway plays and having dinner with friends.